Fortuna3Co/AI-School-Competition-2/README.md

 [19900]	training's rmse: 0.517365
 [20000]	training's rmse: 0.515717

-* Due to the large amount of data, it tkaes a considerable amount of time to perform each iteration, so it is not possible ot check various cases.
+* Due to the large amount of data, it takes a considerable amount of time to perform each iteration, so it is not possible to check various cases.

 * After naming the notebook file roughly, I was confused about whic file it was later.
 I felt the need to name the files so that the functions of each file could be identified at once.